pblischak/polyfreqs/README.md

 # **polyfreqs**

-## Estimating allele frequencies in populations of autopolyploids
+## An R package for Bayesian population genomics in autopolyploids

-**polyfreqs** is an R package for the estimation of biallelic SNP frequencies in polyploid taxa.
+**polyfreqs** is an R package for the estimation of biallelic SNP frequencies, genotypes and heterozygosity in autopolyploid taxa using high throughput sequencing data.

 ### Dependencies